JenniferDixon/Cover_Test_Monkey/README.md

 ### Test improvements
 For each test, # ToDO improvements are flagged within the code.
 Some test improvement themes include:
 * More accurate test criteria
    * Most checks for whether the user can view X comic depend on comparing the previous and new url.
 This doesn't include checks on whether the comic has changed.
-A more rigorous test would verify that not only has navigation occured, but the content has changed also.
+A more rigorous test would verify that not only has navigation occured, but the content has changed.
  * More comprehensive feature testing
    * Some features occur multiple times on a webpage, for example, two "random comic" buttons.
 A comprehensive test would scan for x features and test each one